 New Orleans has always been known for its jazz-infused joie de vivre, a place where antebellum-meets-bohemia in a high-stepping dance of life, lived fully and out loud.
 Its recent history, however, is marked by two horrific, well-known events: the Deepwater Horizon oil spill in the nearby Gulf of Mexico, and the failure of the levee system following Hurricane Katrina.
-But in this, the 10th anniversary year following that devastation, the city is rebounding so palpably that the air fairly prickles with its energy.
+But more than a decade following that devastation, the city is rebounding so palpably that the air fairly prickles with its energy.

-In this chapter, we briefly recount the area’s rich history, starting with today and then reaching back to its foundation, to help explain how New Orleaneans got their resilient, life-affirming “yatitude” (from “Where y’at?”—the local version of “How ya doin’?”).
+In this section, we briefly recount the area’s rich history, starting with today and then reaching back to the city's foundation, to help explain how New Orleaneans got their resilient, life-affirming “yatitude” (from “Where y’at?”—the local version of “How ya doin’?”).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.